Press Kit for Dana Cameron

 Please don't send anything you want sent back without permission.
 Please don't send stories or story ideas.

 Author Photos (Please note: when using this author photo, the credit should read: "Photo by James Goodwin.")
 Download image below for full size.

 Whether writing noir, historical fiction, urban fantasy, thriller, or traditional mystery, Dana Cameron draws from her expertise in archaeology.
 Her fiction has won multiple Agatha, Anthony, and Macavity Awards and earned an Edgar Award nomination.
-SEVEN KINDS OF HELL (a Fangborn novel) was published in 2013 (47North).
+Pack of Strays, Dana's latest Fangborn adventure, will be published in 2014 (47North).

 Learn more at: http://www.danacameron.com.